 At Uke4Kids we don’t demand that our students practise between lessons.
 We do encourage our students to keep trying the things they have learnt in their lesson.
-Listening to the CD is also very helpful and enjoyable.
+Listening to the play-along recordings can also be helpful and enjoyable.
 Lots of our students want to play at home, and some do not.
 As with swimming, dance, karate and other extra curricula activities all our students get a lot of benefit and make progress just with their weekly lesson.
 If your child feels inspired to play or practise at home then naturally they will probably move ahead more quickly.
 The nature of our classes means we are able to accommodate different rates of progress.
 Our group lessons are a special space for children in the rhythm of a school week.
 Away from the class and teacher, playing alone can seem daunting or unappealing.
 In our experience “forcing” children to practise (or even encouraging too strongly) can set up a negative association with music.
 It certainly isn’t productive for anyone to fight about it.

 Having said all this, if your child can be gently encouraged to play their uke, it can be a good thing.
 Our teachers always give our students Learning Journals and write in them at the end of every lesson, so you and your child can get a sense of what they did in their lesson and what they can work on for their next one.

 I spoke with a parent once who was concerned that her child was not practising.
 I told her about our philosophy about practising and referred her to this page.
 After a few months she sent me an email.
 This is what she said:

 “Just to let you know, I took your advice previously, didn’t ‘force’ Ashley to practice at home.
 He now asks me if I want to hear him playing!
 He would sing and play at the same time and he is getting better 🙂 I am very happy to see that he is genuinely enjoying it.”